New website users are created as either SFTP or Shell users. This article explains the difference between these user types.

 The following chart displays the primary differences between SFTP and Shell users.
 Both protocols are equally secure to use.

-An SFTP user is required in order to upload a website you've created to DreamHost's servers, or to make changes to an existing website.
+An SFTP user is required to upload a website you've created to DreamHost's servers or to make changes to an existing website.

-The FTP Users & Files page lists the username and the type of user it’s configured as.
-In the following example, the username is example_username.
+The SFTP Users & Files page lists the username and the type of user it’s configured as.

 - File Access only displays SFTP